WebSeed/serverless/README.md

 ## Plugins
 Serverless is composed of Plugins.
 A group of default Plugins ship with the Framework, and here are some others you can add to improve/help your workflow:
 * [Meta Sync](https://github.com/serverless/serverless-meta-sync) - Securely sync your the variables in your project's `_meta/variables` across your team.
-* [Offline](https://github.com/dherault/serverless-offline) - Emulate AWS Lambda and Api Gateway locally to speed up your development cycles.
+* [Offline](https://github.com/dherault/serverless-offline) - Emulate AWS Lambda and API Gateway locally to speed up your development cycles.
 * [Hook Scripts](https://github.com/kennu/serverless-plugin-hookscripts) - Easily create shell script hooks that are run whenever Serverless actions are executed.
 * [CORS](https://github.com/joostfarla/serverless-cors-plugin) - Adds support for CORS (Cross-origin resource sharing).
 * [Serve](https://github.com/Nopik/serverless-serve) - Simulate API Gateway locally, so all function calls can be run via localhost.